carpentries-lab/metagenomics-analysis/_episodes/07-Diversity-tackled-with-R.md

 </a>
 <em> Figure 5.
 Alpha diversity indexes for both samples. <em/>

-Each of these metrics can give insight of the distribution of the OTUs inside our samples.
+You can see your plot by open the file richness_plot.pdf Each of these metrics can give insight of the distribution of the OTUs inside our samples.
 For example Chao1 diversity index gives more weight to singletons and doubletons observed in our samples, while Shannon is a entropy index remarking the impossiblity of taking two reads out of the metagenome "bag"